miraclewkf/multilabel-MXNet/README.md

 This implement doesn't need recompile MXNet and is very convenient for you to use.
 Firstly, I assume that you can use MXNet normally.
 Then, do as follows:

-1. Prepare your data
-If you are doing a single label image classification, your .lst file may like this(take 4 classes as example):
+1. If you are doing a single label image classification, your .lst file may like this(take 4 classes as example):

 5247	0.000000	image1.jpg